 - Monsoon: Speaking of Robot Wars, Monsoon is a joint effort between the teams behind Tauron and Concussion.
 I believe at some point this robot was almost named Tauron 3, but I guess once the Concussion team got involved they decided to go with something else.
 Tauron has been one of those “middle of the road” robots that’s neither great nor crap, but this new version features a vertical spinning blade that tops out at 240 MPH, the fastest BattleBots will allow.
 Naturally that means shit’s going to go crazy.

 - Sharkoprion: Ed Robinson is a man who fucking loves sharks.
-I am 90% confident that he has accounts on all of the popular furry porn sites simply to check the “shark” tag.
+I am 90% confident that he has accounts on all of the popular adult art sites simply to check the “shark” tag.
 He’s been building shark-themed robots for almost two decades and I legitimately cannot think of a single robot of his that isn’t some weird monument to them.
 Sharkoprion isn’t an exception, it’s a two-wheeled bot built from an old propane tank and features a vertical spinning disc.
 It might look like a piece of junk but make no mistake, this thing literally has a death hum of its own.

 - Super Hammerhead: lol just kidding this piece of shit was literally blown away by Harvey and it took us two months to notice

 - Valkyrie: Last season I lamented the absence of Road Rash, the fourth robot to come about from the split-up of the original Overhaul team.
 Overhaul, Brutus, and Sawblaze all had their chance to shine, but Road Rash wasn’t accepted and ended up blowing up in a consolation rumble.
 The team didn’t give up though and they’ve returned with Valkyrie, a robot with an undercutting blade that sort of looks and functions like PP3D from Robot Wars.